yatsenk/computer-info/README.md

-# computer-info
+# mycpu
-A convenient TUI application for displaying computer parameters writter in pure Rust
+A convenient TUI application for displaying CPU parameters writter in pure Rust